 The ACT is an internationally recognised destination for world-class renewable energy research and innovation.
-It is an incubator for energy technologies, from software management systems for renewable energy assets, to distributed energy resources (DER), virtual power plants (VPP), energy storage and grid integration, renewable hydrogen, 'sector coupling' and electrification.
+It is an incubator for energy technologies, from software management systems for renewable energy assets, to distributed energy resources (DER), virtual power plants (VPP), energy storage and grid integration, renewable hydrogen, wind and solar generation, 'sector coupling' and electrification.
 These strengths are supported by the ACT's excellent research and development capabilities.

-Funding stream 1 will support energy innovation projects, through technology research, development and demonstrations, that have relevance and applicability to the ACT's energy transformation as well as potential for export.
+Funding stream 1 will support energy innovation projects, through technology research, development and demonstrations, contributing to the ACT's energy transformation as well as potential for export.